afra-muhammad/LCA_Monte_carlo/README.md

 # LCA_Monte_carlo
 ## Monte Carlo Simulation of Shower Carbon Emissions

 This project uses Monte Carlo simulation to estimate carbon emissions from household showers.
-It models uncertainty in shower duration, heating systems, and water treatment sources to provide a realistic distribution of CO₂ emissions instead of relying on single fixed values.
+It models uncertainty in shower duration, heating systems, and water treatment sources to provide a realistic distribution of CO₂ emissions.

-## Overview
+## Project Structure

 Shower duration is modeled with a right-skewed log-normal distribution centered around ~10 minutes.